fjarri/poetic_edda/README.rst

   (or just tune the column widths to avoid oversized hboxes in stanzas)
 * Do not break the line after ndash separating two numbers
 * Refactor scripts
-* Add all missing text from paperback (i.e., Acknowledgement and list of proper names)
 * Make the vertical space inside the stanza before <stanzaprelude>
   a bit bigger than between two normal lines.
   See any <stanzaprelude> usage in Bellows book.